SweeXordious/GreetingChain/README.md

 This project is inspired from the [Scavenge](https://tutorials.cosmos.network/scavenge) tutorial.
 ### Features

 - Add your personal greeting message with your name on the ledger.
-Nobody can have the same greeting as you :D
+- Propose a price for a certain greeting.
+When the owner decides to sell, the proposal with the highest price is chosen.
 - List the available greetings.
 - Get the sender of a specific greeting.